fgomezvela/GNC/README.md

 ===========================================

 This is a Java-based software tool for analyzing gene networks coherence using direct and indirect relationships.
-This tool can be used in linux, mac, and windows.
+This tool can be used in linux, mac, and windows plataforms.
 In addition, GNC software is parallelized using a multi-threading design.

 To use the application, please, download the GNC.zip file.
 Inside this zip file, there is a folder called "GNC".
 This folder contains several crucial information of the executable file.
 Also, it contains some gene networks for testing the tool grouped as "Input Network" and "Biological Databases".